Simplix-Softworks/SimplixStorage/README.md

 ```

 3. Important!
-Use a shade plugin to make shure that the libary is shaded into your final .jar file when your
+Use a shade plugin to make sure that the libary is shaded into your final .jar file when your
 plugin is compiled.
 The relocation is optional but heavily recommended.